Katrina & Phillip Kensington:

 Katrina and Phillip exude our training philosophy of active training – they run, hike, bike, swim and weight train all with their four dogs – Zoey, a rescue Chow-mix, Bullet, a Cooper’s Australian Shepherd, Carmella, a Season’s Gold Golden Retriever, and Opie, a Southern Soul Australian Shepherd.
 Advocates for animal rights (Katrina herself is a vegan), this love for animals shows in their dog training techniques as they believe that training a dog to understand our language should be done using a variety of methods that is fair and fun.

 Katrina has an eye for training both dogs and people, and her ability to multi-task at a quick speed, allows KeenDog to constantly be evolving.
 Katrina has also appeared in a variety of commercials (Cosequin) and television appearances (Good Day Charlotte), and is a leader in the dog training world with her many YouTube tutorial videos.
+Katrina is a member of the International Association of Canine Professionals and has completed PTSD Service Dog Training from This Able Veteran.

 Phillip brings 15+ years of leadership skills to our growing team and to all of our clients.
 Phill is a great motivator for customers who are struggling or frustrated with their dogs.
 It is his belief that if owners can commit just 10 minutes of their day solely for their dog, this can catapult a bond like no other.
-Looking to book an appointment for puppy training, click here to book today!

 Is a KeenDog trainer that has had a passion for training since a young age.
 Having family dogs growing up, she enjoyed teaching tricks to her childhood dog, Jake.
 Ashley has always been an animal person, owning small animals to horses and everything in between.
 Not only did she train her dogs as a child, but she began training horses as well at the age of 10.
 That same love for animals carried over to her education.
 Ashley attended NC State and obtained a Bachelors Degree in Zoology.
 She went on to work at a zoo in Texas, and really enjoyed working with the exotic animals.
 Ashley moved on from there to work as a Wrangler for Swan Mountain Outfitters in Montana, guiding horseback tours through Glacier National Park.